jeog/TDAmeritradeAPI/README.md

 - As mentioned above the C++ interfaces still have binary compatibility issues so you'll need to compile/link your C++ code the same way you compile/link this library.

+- On windows you should compile your code with the /EHs switch to allow exceptions from 'extern C' functions.

 - If you have a build issue file an issue or send an email.

 - Define ```DEBUG_VERBOSE_1_``` to send verbose logging/debug info to stdout.
 (Debug builds do this automatically.)